alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 with incomplete info, but we didn't know what to do with the logic puzzle solution.
 We abandoned it Sunday morning.
 Around twenty-five minutes before Hunt HQ closed, I gave a final look, and figured it out.
-Let me tell you, it feels really good to solve a meta, and it feels even better to be the reason it was solved in the first place.
+I didn't actually do that much, but it feels really good to be the guy (or gal) to figure out the final extraction, especially on a metapuzzle.

 We weren't close to finishing, but I never expected to finish, so that was fine.
 I'm very curious to see what kind of hunt Setec will make.